 So ownership stops the blame game.
 But now you must tell your partner about your part in the conflict.
 This accomplishes two things.
 First, it takes your partner off the hot seat.
 Up to this point your message has been, “If you would just change your ways, this problem would be solved.”
 Now you’re saying, “I have been contributing to our money problems by…” This is risky, to be sure.
 Your spouse could respond in a condemning manner, making you the scapegoat for the entire problem.
 But if you handle it correctly this can easily be redirected in a more productive way.

 The second benefit of talking with your partner is that it opens up an honest dialogue for understanding each other.
 Self-honesty draws us toward the other person.
 There is no need to defend yourself because no blame is being cast.
+Are your repetitive thoughts causing distress and anxiety?
+Take our repetitive thoughts test to gain a better understanding of their impact on your well-being.

 John might say it this way: “Mary, I’ve been thinking a lot about why I get so upset with you about money issues.
 I’m learning that I use money as a way to feel secure about myself.
 But the harder I work to control our money the more it seems to control me.
 And I don’t want my need for control to ruin our relationship…” Notice John hasn’t taken responsibility for the whole problem, only his part.
 This leaves Mary with an opportunity to both empathize with John and share her part.
 If she doesn’t, John could ask, “What part do you see yourself playing in our money issues?”
 Since he has taken the lead to disclose and create a non-defensive atmosphere, this question is appropriate.